golioth/reference-design-template/README.rst

 implemented in basic form.
 Search the project for the word ``template`` and ``rd_template`` and update those occurrences with your reference design's name.

+.. attention:: This is the BETA branch for using the Golioth Firmware SDK.
+The local setup instructions include a branch directive in the ``west init`` command.

 Local set up
 ************